-326 Artefacts could nevertheless easily mislead the interpretation of field data.
-To avoid 327 misinterpretation, however, there are several possibilities.
-If the location of the target is more or 328 less known even images with artefacts enable its more precise localization and description.
-In this 329 case the artefacts should not have taken into account.
-If there may be more prism-like objects and 330 there is not any information regarding their position it is possible: 1. to compare data of different 331 geoelectric configurations.
-If images of many configurations display an anomaly at the same position, 332 it is highly probable that there is an inhomogeneity.
-If an anomaly appears on only 1-2 images, it is 333 most likely an artefact.
-An anomaly with a large value and extension (e.g., on the γ{114} image in the right column between about 34 and 44 m) does not have any pair on the γ{112} or γ{113} images.
-334 335 Therefore its validity is strongly questioned.
-In contrast, the anomaly in the middle of the section 336 appears on all of these images (although not exactly at the same position) increasing the probability 337 of the existence of an inhomogeneity there.
-The MOST algorithm (Leontarakis and Apostolopoulos 338 (2012, 2013) basically uses the same principle.
-In this process, artefacts due to random noises 339 eliminate each other while the anomalies due to real objects strengthen each other (see Fig. 7, 340 discussed later more detailed).
-2. Similar procedures can be applied carrying out measurements 341 several times with the same configuration (stacking).
-3. The comparison of geoelectric results with 342 results of other geophysical measurements, or the joint inversion of different data sets could also 343 decrease the uncertainty.
-4. A direct investigation at the problematic places is also possible through 344 excavations or boreholes.
-Which of these procedures is applied it is a question of money.
+Artefacts could nevertheless easily mislead the interpretation of field data.
+To avoid misinterpretation, however, there are several possibilities.
+If the location of the target is more or less known, even images with artefacts enable its more precise localization and description.
+In this case, the artefacts should not be taken into account.
+If there may be more prism-like objects and there is not any information regarding their position, it is possible to first compare the data of different geoelectric configurations.
+If images of many configurations display an anomaly at the same position, it is highly probable that there is inhomogeneity.
+If an anomaly appears on only one or two images, it is most likely an artefact.
+An anomaly with a large value and extension (e.g., on the γ{114} image in the right column between about 34 m and 44 m) does not have any pair on the γ{112} or γ{113} images.
+Therefore its validity is strongly questioned.
+In contrast, the anomaly in the middle of the section appears on all of these images (although not exactly at the same position), increasing the probability of the existence of inhomogeneity there.
+The model stacking (MOST) algorithm (Leontarakis and Apostolopoulos 2012, 2013) basically uses the same principle.
+In this process, artefacts due to random noises eliminate each other, whereas the anomalies due to real objects strengthen each other (see Fig. 7, discussed later in more detail).
+Second, similar procedures can be applied, carrying out measurements several times with the same configuration (stacking).
+Thirds, the comparison of geoelectric results with the results of other geophysical measurements or the joint inversion of different data sets could also decrease the uncertainty.
+Fourth, A direct investigation at the problematic places is also possible through excavations or boreholes.
+Which of these procedures is applied is a question of money.